microsoft/aerial_wildlife_detection/readme.md

 ## Launching an instance

-To start an instance, run the "runserver.py" script with the appropriate argument for the desired type of module (i.e., one of: "LabelUI", "AITrainer", "FileServer").
+To start an instance, run the "runserver.py" script with the appropriate argument for the desired type of module (i.e., one of: "LabelUI", "AIController", "AIWorker", "FileServer").
 Example: the following command would start a labeling UI frontend on the current machine, using the parameters specified in the `config` directory:

 `python runserver.py --instance=LabelUI`